AustinGil/bedrocss/README.md

-# basicss
+# BedroCSS

-An opinionated starting point for styling base HTML elements.
+A solid foundation of HTML styles.

 <!-- TODO: Add a favicon -->